InternetOfUs/interactions-logger-and-analytics/README.md

 The script for computing the analytics, questions, users and for extracting the tasks and the messages allows to set the following environment variables:

-* `ANALYTICS_FILE`: the path of the csv/tsv file where to store the analytics, it can also be set using the argument `-af` or `--afile` when manually running the Python service;
+* `ANALYTIC_FILE`: the path of the csv/tsv file where to store the analytics, it can also be set using the argument `-af` or `--analytic_file` when manually running the Python service;
-* `QUESTIONS_FILE`: the path of the csv/tsv file where to store the questions, it can also be set using the argument `-qf` or `--qfile` when manually running the Python service;
+* `QUESTION_FILE`: the path of the csv/tsv file where to store the questions, it can also be set using the argument `-qf` or `--question_file` when manually running the Python service;
-* `USERS_FILE`: the path of the csv/tsv file where to store the users, it can also be set using the argument `-uf` or `--ufile` when manually running the Python service;
+* `USER_FILE`: the path of the csv/tsv file where to store the users, it can also be set using the argument `-uf` or `--user_file` when manually running the Python service;
-* `TASK_FILE`: the path of the json file where to store the tasks, it can also be set using the argument `-tf` or `--tfile` when manually running the Python service;
+* `TASK_FILE`: the path of the json file where to store the tasks, it can also be set using the argument `-tf` or `--task_file` when manually running the Python service;
-* `DUMP_FILE`: the path of the json file where to store the dump of messages, it can also be set using the argument `-df` or `--dfile` when manually running the Python service;
+* `MESSAGE_FILE`: the path of the json file where to store the dump of messages, it can also be set using the argument `-mf` or `--message_file` when manually running the Python service;
 * `INSTANCE` (optional, the default value is the development instance): the host of target instance, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
 * `APIKEY`: the apikey for accessing the services, it can also be set using the argument `-a` or `--apikey` when manually running the Python service;
 * `APP_ID`: the id of the application in which compute the analytics, it can also be set using the argument `-ai` or `--appid` when manually running the Python service;